terraform-ibm-modules/terraform-ibm-kms-all-inclusive/README.md

 │   ├── root-key-ocp-cluster-...
 ```

+This module supports creating key rings and keys in both HPCS and Key Protect key management services, in order to utilize this module with your HPCS instance provide the GUID of the instance in `var.existing_key_protect_instance_guid` and set `var.create_key_protect_instance` to false, any key rings or keys provided in the key map will then be created in the HPCS instance.

 ## Multiple Key Protect instances, and potential future directions for this module
 The strings `cos-bucket` and `ocp-cluster` are the cluster IDs for Cloud Object Storage and for the OpenShift Container Platform.